yongjun21/jsconf-china-scrollytelling-workshop/doc/LESSON_PLAN.md

 #### Part 3: Using our scrolly component to build a scrollytelling visual story (~30min)
 - Pre-built story components will be provided
 - Pre-built scrolly component will be provided in case participant did not manage to follow in earlier parts
-- Participant task is to chain up scrolly component with the story components to create a scrollytelling visual story
+- Participant task is to chain up scrolly component with various story components to create a scrollytelling visual story

 ### Optional